 4. Using a Science-Based Approach to Avoiding Event Disaster

-On this episode of Event TALK we are speaking with Dr. Gleb Tsipursky, the Disaster Avoidance Expert, about how meeting and event planners can use science to avoid disaster.
+In this episode of Event TALK, we are speaking with Dr. Gleb Tsipursky, the Disaster Avoidance Expert, about how meeting and event planners can use science to avoid disaster.
 Listen to show host Al Wynant and guest Dr. Tsipursky discuss various topics including how meeting and event professionals can apply science-based decision-making and emotional and social intelligence to their industry.

 5. Avoiding event disaster